 Don’t let this situation make you impatient and fall into the trap of free VPNs, as free VPNs are worse than not using a VPN at all.
 This is the best legal advice we can give you, as free VPNs can steal your data, sell them to others, and expose you to censorship laws.

 If the legality of VPNs is an issue in your country, we suggest you learn how to curb the VPN bans.
 Gladly, it’s easy to lift this ban and other internet restrictions.
 Excited to know how?
 Scroll down.

-A good and viable VPN will be packed with certain features that will hide the presence of VPN in countries where strict censorship restrictions are imposed and confuse the monitoring agencies.
+An excellent and viable VPN will be packed with specific features that will hide the presence of VPN in countries where strict censorship restrictions are imposed and confuse the monitoring agencies.
 These features make the use of VPN possible in almost every county.

 Here are those features: